harvard-nrg/python-workshop/docs/conditional.md

 True and not False
 ```

+These will return a `bool` result.

 ## Truthiness of values

-An incredibly useful feature within Python is how some values can evaluate to
-a `bool` even though they aren't actually `bool` values.
-This is useful in many
+Python will interpret empty values as `False` and non-empty values as `True`.
-situations.
-For example, it's fairly common to execute a block of code if a
+For example, it's common to execute a block of code if a `list` is empty.
+One
-list is empty.
-The long form way of doing this would be
+way to do this would be

 ```python
 a = []